OpenDSA/OpenDSA/RST/en/SWDesignAndDataStructs/RSTTemplate.rst

-CodeWorkout Exercises
+CodeWorkout Exercises (add as a workout)
 -------------------------------

-.. extrtoolembed:: 'Title for the Exercise'
+.. extrtoolembed:: 'Title for the Workout'
    :workout_id: 1910